-These make for the perfect party snack.
+These are the perfect party snack.
 They're especially easy to make and travel well.
-If you like your cheese straws less
+If you like your cheese straws less spicy,

-The smoky flavor of the cheddar cheese compliments the Avocado-Mango Salsa nicely.
+The smoky flavor of the Cheddar cheese complements the Avocado-Mango Salsa nicely.
 Smoked Cheddar cheese may be found in the

 deli seciton of your grocery store.